The Ballad of Lucy Jordan: Reception

+During the time of the release of Faithfull's version, "The Ballad of Lucy Jordan" received a mix of positive and negative reviews by music magazines, critics and newspaper tabloids.
+One review by Peter Trollope of the Liverpool Echo says "Marianne has lost none of her touch when it comes to the vocal stakes...
+Marianne recruited people like Stevie [Winwood] to play on the backing tracks.
+The result is pleasant song that should chart if it gets the right airplay."

+New Musical Express gave a negative review; "This is not the time or place for a Marianne Faithfull revival, especially one which chooses to cover a ghastly Dr. Hook/Shel Silverstein collaboration.
+If Ms. Faithfull ever was a torch singer, her batteries are certainly flat".

 Smash Hits said, "The Debbie Harry of the sixties returns to vinyl with an honestly outstanding offering, a version of an old Doctor Hook number related over a swimming synthesiser.
 If you can handle this, it sounds like Dolly Parton produced by Brian Eno.
 Only better."

+The Kilmarnock Standard said "The song is great, considered by many to be one of Shel Silverstein's finest...
+Marianne has had a rough time since her couple of pop hits in '64 and her Jagger affair.
+Her acting career has faltered time and time again and I'm afraid I can't hear much hope of success in this production, mainly due to her vocals."

 AllMusic noted Faithfull's "faint vocal approach accompanied by the lone synthesizer emanates an eerie candor throughout the song's duration.
 This wispiness helps to build the fantasy/reality concept of the song, and shows Faithfull at her most sincere."
 Pitchfork mentioned the, "pain in her fractured voice".

 The Arts Desk said, "Pin-sharp, it was laceratingly at one with the dark clouds gathering over music in the wake of punk."
 Billboard ranked the song number two on its list of the top ten greatest Marianne Faithfull songs.

+In popular culture

+"The Ballad of Lucy Jordan" is featured on the soundtracks to the films Montenegro and Thelma & Louise.
+Thelma and Louise has a similar fatalistic theme.
+The single was reissued to promote those films.
+The song also featured on the soundtrack for the 2003 film Tarnation.

+Faithfull also performed the song during a guest appearance in the episode "Donkey" from the fourth season of Absolutely Fabulous, in which God (Faithfull) sings the song in a dream to a miserable, dieting Edina.
+In 2016, the Faithfull version was used in the finale of American Horror Story: Hotel.